aarant/luvdis/README.md

 A smart Pure-Python GBA (Game Boy Advance) disassembler.

-Luvdis is a tool for disassembling GBA ROMs.
+Luvdis is a tool for disassembling GBA ROMs, mostly for the purpose of creating buildable, matching disassemblies.

 Features include:
 * **Configurable output**: Disassemble to `stdout`, a single file, or separate output into modules based on configuration.
 * **Platform accuracy**: Other disassembly engines like Capstone recognize instructions that are not legal in ARMv4 on the GBA's processor.
 Luvdis' custom decoder & disassembler solves this problem by attempting to replicate hardware behavior as closely as possible and only supporting ARMv4.
 * **Function discovery**: Detect likely THUMB functions and differentiate between code and data.